 Dr. Hamilton is currently an advisory board member for a score of European and transatlantic institutions and publications.
 He has served as a consultant to Microsoft, the U.S. Business Roundtable, the Transatlantic Business Dialogue, the National Geographic Society, and RAND.
 He served as host of The Washington Post/Newsweek International’s online discussion feature Next Europe.

-He has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; and Sweden’s Knighthood of the Royal Order of the Polar Star.
-The American Chamber of Commerce to the European Union awarded Dr. Hamilton its highest honor, the Transatlantic Business Award.
-He holds the State Department’s Superior Honor Award.
+He has been presented with Germany’s Cross of the Federal Order of Merit (Bundesverdienstkreuz); France’s Knighthood of the Ordre des Palmes Académiques; Sweden’s Knighthood of the Royal Order of the Polar Star; and Poland’s Officer’s Cross of the Order of Merit.

 He has a Ph.D. and M.A. with distinction from the Johns Hopkins School of Advanced International Studies and an honorary doctorate from Concordia College.
 He received his undergraduate degree from Georgetown University’s School of Foreign Service.